martinlindhe/dustbox-rs/utils/dos-readfile/README.md

+# About

-Test that OPEN, READ and CLOSE a binary file to load it into memory
+MS-DOS test program that OPENs, READs binary file into memory and CLOSEs the handle.